1 May 2023

-Completed travel funding applications due.
+Intake 1: Completed applications due.

 The International Grants Accelerator Program supports researchers at the University of Melbourne to access international collaborators and funding agencies.
 It is widely accepted that making initial contact and building relationships with funding agency staff is a strong predictor of success in obtaining funding.
 The International Grants Accelerator Program offers differing levels of support, intended to respond to the varying needs of researchers and their disciplines, including professional staff development.
-For an overview of the program, please note that a recorded information and Q&A session is available.
+For an overview of the 2022 program, please note that a recorded information and Q&A session is available.

 The program will allow researchers to apply for travel funding in order to visit international collaborators and funding agencies, or to support the visit of international partners to Melbourne.
 Applicants are invited to apply for up to AUD $5,000, with funding available from Chancellery Research and Enterprise in a 1:1 match with Academic Divisions.
-Up to ten travel awards will be available for academic staff, with up to a further two travel awards available for professional staff.
+Up to 10 travel awards will be available for academic staff, with up to a further 2 travel awards available for professional staff.

 How to apply

 Review the guidelines available at the bottom of this page.